 Protein, protein powders and muscle building.
 Are protein supplements suitable for teenagers ?

-Almost every list of New Years Resolutions has “getting into shape” at number one, a resolution to be fitter, more toned or a different shape.
-Historically this would have meant being smaller or thinner but now it is just as likely, particularly in boys, to means a desire to bulk up, build muscle or get a six pack.
+Almost every list of New Years Resolutions has “getting into shape” at number one, a resolution to be fitter, more toned or have a different body.
+Historically this would have meant being smaller or thinner but now it is just as likely, particularly in boys, to mean a desire to bulk up, build muscle, get a six pack or be ripped.

 Like googling ‘weight loss’, googling ‘muscle gain’ results in literally thousands of articles, YouTube clips and forums, offering a vast array of guaranteed methods to increase muscle and change your shape.
 Although often written with the best intentions, many programs are totally unsuitable for young people and completely without scientific basis.
 Almost all recommend the use of a protein supplement, powder or shake.